curateteaching/digitalpedagogy/keywords/gender.md

 For several years now, feminist Wikipedians, led initially by Adrianne Wadewitz, have been organizing edit-a-thons to training women, queer communities, and people of color to edit Wikipedia to address gender and racial bias that has resulted in the skewed demographics of Wikipedians, who, according to a survey conducted by the Wikimedia Foundation, are overwhelmingly young, male, and white.
 As a text for analysis, the “Gender Bias on Wikipedia” page proves a fascinating artifact that documents the controversy in several ways: its published content, the discusses visible on the attendant Talk Page, and in the WikiProjects that are associated with the page.
 As Wikipedia’s gender based issues seem to prevail, despite the work of volunteers and staff, this page and the related discussions and controversies can be an important text to assign students.
 Such an activity serves several purposes, least of which is debunking the infallibility of Wikipedia, and training students to critically analyze Wikipedia pages in productive ways.

+KDH: THIS ONE, SIMILAR TO THE EBB MENTION, FOCUSES ON ASSESSING GENDERED LANGUAGE AND USE OF INFORMATION TO CRITICALLY ANALYZE THE PRODUCTION OF KNOWLEDGE.
+IS THERE AN ASSIGNMENT HERE?
+OR PERHAPS YOU COULD CLUSTER TOGETHER ASSIGNMENTS SUCH AS THIS IN TERMS OF WHAT YOU’D LIKE TO CONVEY VIA GENDER.
+FOR EXAMPLE, THIS ONE AND THE EBB SEEM TO FOCUS ON REPRESENTATIONS OF GENDER IN WRITING AND THEN IN THE PRODUCTION OF WRITING (WIKIPEDIA).
+MIGHT THAT BE A CLUSTER OF ASSIGNMENTS THAT COULD BE A GROUPING — AND ALSO HELP YOUR CURATORIAL STATEMENT WITH FOCUS?

 ###"Regender"
 *Artifact Type: Web tool
 *Screenshot “Regender.png”